ashic/fp-primitives/fp.md

 - We calculated something very specific.
 - We defined the calculation in terms of a Semigroup.
 - We passed different instances for different results.
 - ...
-But that initial value...still have to be specified explicitly.
+But that initial value...still has to be specified explicitly.

 Monoid
 ========================================================